elegant-scipy/elegant-scipy/markdown/ch2.markdown

 # Quantile normalization with NumPy and SciPy

-Our use case is using gene expression data to predict mortality in skin cancer patients.
-We will reproduce a simplified version of [Figures 5A and 5B](http://www.cell.com/action/showImagesData?pii=S0092-8674%2815%2900634-0) from this  [paper](http://dx.doi.org/10.1016/j.cell.2015.05.044), which comes from The Cancer Genome Atlas (TCGA) project.
+In this chapter, we will continue to analyze the gene expression data from Chapter 1, but with a slightly different purpose: we want to use each patient's *gene expression profile* (the full vector of their gene expression measurements) to predict their expected survival.
+In order to use full profiles, we need a stronger normalization than what Chapter 1's RPKM provides.

-The code we will work to understand is an implementation of [*quantile normalization*](https://en.wikipedia.org/wiki/Quantile_normalization), a technique that ensures measurements fit a specific distribution.
+We will instead perform [*quantile normalization*](https://en.wikipedia.org/wiki/Quantile_normalization), a technique that ensures measurements fit a specific distribution.
-This requires a strong assumption: if the data are not distributed according to a bell curve, we just make it fit!
+This method enforces a strong assumption: if the data are not distributed according to a desired shape, we just make it fit!
-But it turns out to be simple and useful in many cases where the specific distribution doesn't matter, but the relative changes of values within a population are important.
+This might feel a bit like cheating, but it turns out to be simple and useful in many cases where the specific distribution doesn't matter, but the relative changes of values within a population are important.
 For example, Bolstad and colleagues [showed](https://doi.org/10.1093/bioinformatics/19.2.185) that it performs admirably in recovering known expression levels in microarray data.

+Over the course of the chapter, we will reproduce a simplified version of [Figures 5A and 5B](http://www.cell.com/action/showImagesData?pii=S0092-8674%2815%2900634-0) from this [paper](http://dx.doi.org/10.1016/j.cell.2015.05.044), which comes from The Cancer Genome Atlas (TCGA) project.

-Using NumPy indexing tricks and the `scipy.stats.mstats.rankdata` function, quantile normalization in Python is fast, efficient, and elegant.
+Our implementation of quantile normalization uses NumPy and SciPy effectively to produce a function that is fast, efficient, and elegant:

 ```python
 import numpy as np